|Information Summary Box|

 WePay Terms of Service - Canada

-Merchant acknowledges that it has certain recourse rights if any debit does not comply with this Authorization.
-For example, Merchant has the right to receive reimbursement for any debit that is not authorized or is not consistent with this PAD Agreement.
-To obtain more information on recourse rights, Merchant may contact its financial institution or visit www.cdnpay.ca As the person signing electronically on behalf of the business Merchant, you certify that you are an owner, partner, director or officer of the Merchant and have been duly authorized to sign this Merchant Agreement on behalf of the Merchant.
-Merchant hereby acknowledges that it has received and read: (1) this Merchant Agreement, (2) this Pre-Authorized Debit Agreement (the "PAD Agreement"), and (3) the fees as set forth on the Website.
+As the person signing electronically on behalf of the business Merchant (“Administrator”), you certify that you are an owner, partner, director or officer of the Merchant and have been duly authorized to sign this Authorization and Agreement on behalf of the Merchant.
+Merchant hereby acknowledges that it has received and read: (1) this Authorization, (2) the Agreement, (3) the Information Summary Box above, and (4) the fees as set forth on the Website.

-BY ACCEPTING PAYMENT INSTRUMENTS AND REMITTING TRANSACTION DATA HEREUNDER, YOU ACKNOWLEDGE THAT YOU HAVE RECEIVED AND READ AND AGREE TO BE BOUND BY ALL OF THE TERMS AND CONDITIONS SET OUT IN NUMBERS (1) THROUGH (3) ABOVE.
+BY ACCEPTING PAYMENT INSTRUMENTS AND REMITTING TRANSACTION DATA HEREUNDER, YOU ACKNOWLEDGE THAT YOU HAVE RECEIVED AND READ AND AGREE TO BE BOUND BY ALL OF THE TERMS AND CONDITIONS SET OUT IN NUMBERS(1) THROUGH (4) ABOVE, AS UPDATED BY US FROM TIME TO TIME.
 IF YOU DO NOT WISH TO ACCEPT ALL OF SUCH TERMS, YOU MUST NOT ACCEPT PAYMENT INSTRUMENTS OR SUBMIT TRANSACTION DATA TO US.

-Electronically signed versions of this Agreement shall be binding and enforceable against the parties and have the same force and effect as if they were original signatures.
+Electronically signed versions of this Authorization shall be binding and enforceable against the parties and have the same force and effect as if they were original signatures.

 Merchant Agreement Terms and Conditions